tnemnorivnelee/tnemnorivnelee/README.md

   };
 };

-console.log("Building the web, one component at a time 🚀");
+console.log("Building the web, one component at a time!");
 ```

 ## Philosophy